How should I plan my studies?

 Flexible (3 sittings a year, one with 2 exams)

-This is the most flexible option, as the plan is to use only 3 of the 4 available exam sittings that year.
-For 2 of the sittings you will take one exam each and in the third sitting, you will take two exams.
+This is the most flexible option, as the plan is to use only three of the four available exam sittings that year.
+For two of the sittings you will take one exam each and in the third sitting, you will take two exams.

 For example, you could sit one exam in March, one in June and two in December.
-September is left as your safety net or break.
-You would still complete 4 exams in the year, but have a gap for a resit.
+September is left as your safety net or a study break.
+You would still complete four exams in a year, but have a gap for a few months.
 This is beneficial for the more difficult papers; as you can focus on one sole paper in a sitting if you need to.

 Deferring your course and Pass Guarantee